 f) RNSS for navigation with GNSS systems in 1 164-1 215 MHz and 1 559-1 610 MHz, and

-g) Space operation service (SOS) for TTAC.
+g) Space operation service (SOS) for TT&C.

-[Editor's note: Make above text consistent and accurate with Report ITU-R M.2477.]

-[“it is envisaged that for the purpose of flight under aeronautical regulation in upper atmosphere, the station on board sub-orbital vehicles may also be considered as a terrestrial station or an earth station even if a part of the flight occurs in space.”
-Text copied from Report ITU-R M.2477
+Report ITU-R also provides, “Furthermore, it is envisaged that for the purpose of flight under aeronautical regulation in upper atmosphere, the station on board sub-orbital vehicles may also be considered as a terrestrial station or an earth station even if a part of the flight occurs in space.” .
+The term “aeronautical regulation” in the context of this report is the spectrum regulation of aeronautical services applied to sub-orbital vehicles travelling in the upper atmosphere.

 The use of existing aircraft avionics systems by suborbital vehicles can be supported by the existing RR Article 5 provisions without modification.
-A detailed function analysis is required to agree on the spectrum needs for the various applications which are to be explained.
-No sharing or compatibility studies on the impact of the altitude and/or speed have yet been undertaken or yet under the current study cycle.]

 2/1.6/4 Methods to satisfy the agenda item